Wiredcraft/test-backend/README.md

 ## Wiredcraft User Service

+### TL;DR
+#### How to run the demo?
+Supposing you have installed the docker and mysql cli, and you are running on the Mac/Linux

+1. `make env-up` to start the env
+2. `make server-up` to run the server
+3. `make clean-data` to tear down and clean the env

 ### Basic Requirements

 Build a RESTful API that can get/create/update/delete user data from a persistence database.